-Separated from My Mother’s Womb
+Separated from My Mother’s Womb: A Study of Providence

 The text suggests that God knew of Paul’s great destiny even before his birth.
-The apostle even sees himself as a partial fulfillment of the sacred ministry to the Gentiles as foretold by the prophet Isaiah (Isaiah 49:6; cf. Acts 13:46b-47).
+The apostle even sees himself as a partial fulfillment of the sacred ministry to the Gentiles as foretold by the prophet Isaiah (Isa.
+49:6; cf. Acts 13:46b-47).

 This is a remarkable statement, the sentiment of which could only have been given to the apostle by inspiration.
-What does it mean?

-The passage must signify that the Lord, in his infinite foreknowledge, knew what the character of this man would be, and what he would accomplish.
+The passage must signify that the Lord — in his infinite foreknowledge — knew what the character of this man would be and what he would accomplish.

 In view of these thrilling passages, it is no stretch of biblically-seasoned common sense for one to conclude that Jehovah, through his mysterious and amazing operations of providence, prepared his apostle for the mission he was to achieve — a ministry of some thirty years, covering approximately 12,000 miles of travel!

 From the commencement of his education he acquired a fame that spread throughout the Mediterranean world (Acts 26:4).
 Under the guiding hand of the Spirit he would write:

-This comprehensive education, coupled with the man’s later bloodthirsty zeal for persecuting the Christian Way (cf. Acts 7:58; 8:1, 3; 9:1-2; 26:11; Galatians 1:13), constitutes a tremendously important backdrop for understanding Paul’s conversion to Christ.
+This comprehensive education, coupled with the man’s later bloodthirsty zeal for persecuting the Christian Way (cf. Acts 7:58; 8:1, 3; 9:1-2; 26:11; Gal.
+1:13), constitutes a tremendously important backdrop for understanding Paul’s conversion to Christ.

-Such was not because he was an ignorant Jew, or because he was predisposed to Christianity; rather, it was because he encountered the resurrected Christ (Acts 9:1ff).
+Such was not because he was an ignorant Jew or because he was predisposed to Christianity.
+Rather, it was because he encountered the resurrected Christ (Acts 9:1ff).

-Too, one must not overlook the fact that while Paul was enrolled in the “University of Providential Preparation,” he was receiving an even broader education that would facilitate his ministry to the Greeks as well (cf. Romans 1:16).
+Too, one must not overlook the fact that while Paul was enrolled in the “University of Providential Preparation,” he was receiving an even broader education that would facilitate his ministry to the Greeks as well (cf. Rom.
+1:16).

 Clearly at some point the young man from Cilicia received some training in Greek culture.
 Perhaps it was when he returned to his native Tarsus to labor for some eight to ten years (see Acts 9:30).

-In Athens he was able to confront the pagan philosophers with an ad hominem argument (an appeal to an opponent’s position) for the existence of a living God, by citing the Greek writer Epimenides (Acts 17:28a; cf. also Titus 1:12), and Aratus or Cleanthes — both had the quotation (Acts 17:28b).
+In Athens he was able to confront the pagan philosophers with an ad hominem argument (an appeal to an opponent’s position) for the existence of a living God, by citing the Greek writer Epimenides (Acts 17:28a; cf. also Tit.
+1:12), and Aratus or Cleanthes — both had the quotation (Acts 17:28b).

 There can be little doubt that God was working providentially in the life of young Saul long before he became the phenomenal apostle we have come to know and to love so deeply.

 The Lord can work in our lives as well — if we let him.
-Will we?